castorini/anserini/docs/usage-intelij.md

 Now build anserini by choosing (default target) 'anserini' and menu Build | Build Project

-Open IndexCollection.java, put breakpoint in first line of main() click the green triangle (on the gutter left to main() ) and choose "Debug 'indexCollection.main()' "
+Open  src/main/java/io/anserini/index/IndexCollection.java, put breakpoint in first line of main()

+Click the green triangle (on the gutter left to main() ) and choose "Debug 'indexCollection.main()' "

 It should stop on the breakpoint, then continue and the program will exit with error (missing required args)